Create Split-Color Text in Photoshop

 Closing Photoshop's Layer Style dialog box

-Closing the Layer Style dialog box.
+Closing the dialog box.

 Related: How to add multiple strokes around your text!